 The culminating project for the Academy student is the senior thesis.
-Over the course of the year, the senior explores, as a philosopher, a topic of great interest to him or her, reading from the great books and writing an original analysis.
+Over the course of the senior year, the senior explores, as a philosopher, a topic of great interest to him or her, reading from the great books and writing an original analysis.

-Under the guidance of a faculty member designated as the "Thesis Director", each senior selects a field of inquiry from the curriculum.
-The student should be inspired to pursue the meaning of what the field has contributed to mankind over the course of the Western tradition.
-Each student will also have a faculty advisor, who is a member of the student's precept group, and he/she will work closely with the student to develop the thesis after the student has chosen a general topic.
-The first semester involves the selection of readings, directed study, note-taking, and conversations with the precept group and the faculty advisor.
+Under the guidance of a faculty member designated as the "Thesis Director", each senior selects a general topic for the thesis within the parameters established by the thesis director.
+The student should be inspired to pursue the topic with authentic curiosity and passion.
+Each student will also have a faculty advisor, a teacher who will work closely with the student to develop the thesis after he/she has chosen a general topic.
+The first semester involves the completion of readings, directed study, note-taking, and conversations with the faculty advisor.
 The student hones his or her understanding and brings the topic into focus.
-The second semester involves the writing of the (minimum 15 page) thesis in sections, with the advisor offering feedback and guidance at each successive stage.
+The second semester (including project week) involves the writing of the (minimum 15 page) thesis in sections, with the advisor offering feedback and guidance at each successive stage.
 The thesis culminates with a public oral defense in front of a committee of three faculty members and an audience.
 All members of the school community are welcome to attend each student's senior defense.
 The oral defense and dialogue is the crowning accomplishment in a senior's career at the Academy.
-It demonstrates that the senior is now on par with the faculty in his or her understanding of some aspect of the liberal arts and in his or her ability to share that understanding with others.
+It demonstrates that the senior is now on par with the faculty in his or her understanding of some aspect of the liberal arts and in his ability to share that understanding with others.